Samsegun/Samsegun/README.md

 ### :man_technologist: About Me : I am a Junior Front-end Developer

-- 💻: I currently build solo projects to test and hone my Front-end skills.
+- 💻: I currently build projects to test and hone my Front-end skills.

 - :seedling: Open to internships and junior Front-end roles.